 Roth IRA Contribution Limits for Individuals Under 50

-For individuals that are under 50 years old the limit on contributions to a Roth IRA is $5,000.
+For individuals that are under 50 years old the limit on contributions to a Roth IRA is $5,500.
 This amount is the total that can be contributed per year across all IRAs you may have with multiple providers (these limits are the max you can contribute across all IRAs, including both Traditional or Roth IRAs).

 Roth IRA Contribution Limits for Individuals 50 or Older

 For individuals that are age 50 or older the same $5,500 contribution limit across all Roth IRAs is in place.
 However, the IRS also allows these individuals to also contribute an additional $1,000 as “catch up” contributions.
 Although this allowance is provided to assist individuals who are behind in retirement savings, it is available to everyone age 50 or over who qualifies for a Roth IRA.

 Additional Roth IRA Contribution Information